saikat/socket-logger/README.md

 Caveats and Notes
 =================

-This is very very early alpha software with an API that I definitely want to change.
-I'm not entirely sure what I want the API to be yet.
-On one hand, I want the logging to happen transparently (like Connect or JSGI), but on the other hand, it might be too aggressively to log every message.
-Will figure this out later when I get some time.
+* I haven't benchmarked this code.
+It's probably fine for many cases, but high-traffic socket servers will need to make sure this doesn't kill performance (especially at higher log levels).

-Even more eventually, it'd be kind of cool to have the client-side be some kind of web service.
+* It'd be kind of cool to have the client-side be some kind of web service.
 Real-time socket-based analytics for all?

 License
 =======